As fascinating as the country is, Iran isn’t on most people’s radar as a travel destination. But if you ask me, it really should be!

 One advantage of trains is that you can save one night’s accommodation by sleeping on the overnight train.

-Overnight trains, on the other hand, have a restaurant car where you can have a proper meal.
+They also have a restaurant car where you can have a proper meal.
 There are first-class trains (like Ghazal, Simorgh, Pardis, Sabz, etc.) which provide extra facilities like an entertainment system, and free meals.

 Train tickets can be booked at the railway station up to a month in advance.
 It is recommended to book these ahead of time, especially for trains leaving on Thursday, Friday and public holidays.